yamuna13660/calculator/README.md

 # calculator
-It can handle basic arithmetic opeartions like addition,subtraction,multiplication and division.
+It can handle basic arithmetic operations like addition,subtraction,multiplication and division.